Offices and Programs

 Anna Howard Shaw Women's Center

-The Office of Campus Programs and Organizations (CPO) provides students with numerous opportunities to enhance and complement their classroom experiences through co-curricular programs such as student organizations, Greek life (fraternities/sororities), community service, new student orientation, and many major campus-wide programs and events.
-CPO works diligently to augment students’ academic experiences while supporting a broad and challenging series of opportunities beyond the classroom.
+The Office of Campus Life provides students with numerous opportunities to enhance and complement their classroom experiences through co-curricular programs such as student organizations, Greek life (fraternities/sororities), community service, and many major campus-wide programs and events.
+Campus Life works diligently to augment students’ academic experiences while supporting a broad and challenging series of opportunities beyond the classroom.

-The Department of Campus Safety, operating 24 hours a day, 365 days a year, works with the college community to ensure the safety and security of the entire campus.
-Directed by professional staff members, the Department provides building patrols, building openings and closings, after-hour admittances, escorts, parking enforcement, emergency fire and medical response, and general patrol of campus property.
-The department works very closely with the City of Albion’s Department of Public Safety and other law enforcement agencies.
+The Office of Campus Safety, operating 24 hours a day, 365 days a year, works with the college community to ensure the safety and security of the entire campus.
+Directed by professional staff members, Campus Safety provides building patrols, building openings and closings, after-hour admittances, escorts, parking enforcement, emergency fire and medical response, and general patrol of campus property.
+Campus Safety works closely with the City of Albion’s Department of Public Safety and other law enforcement agencies.

 The Office of the Chaplain celebrates and cultivates religious devotion and spiritual development, and strives to create a welcoming and affirming context for the entire College community.
 The office does this in a variety of ways, such as providing connections between students and religious communities (both on and off campus), hosting interfaith dialogue opportunities, leading Christian unity efforts on campus, supporting students exploring ministry, and offering pastoral care in times of joy and loss.